-Upon arrest a law enforcement officer will give the person an Official Driver’s License Receipt and Notice of Suspension/Revocation of Driving Privilege.
+Upon arrest, a law enforcement officer will give the person an Official Driver’s License Receipt and Notice of Suspension/Revocation of Driving Privilege.
 The law enforcement officer will take the driver’s license.
 The Notice will also allow the person to drive for the next thirty days (if they have a valid license).
-The Notice will inform the person that they have seven days to request an administrative hearing to determine if they were driving while intoxicated, or registered a .08% BAC, or refused the BAC test.
-Also, the Notice gives instructions to the licensee to contact Driver Control, or request a hearing to determine their eligibility for an interlock restricted license, or a restricted permit.
-If at the hearing, the person is found to have been driving while intoxicated, or registered a BAC .08%, or refused the BAC test the driver’s license will be suspended for 6 months for 1st offense DWI, and/or 180 days for 1st offense Refuse Test.
-Suspension for 2 years for a 2nd offense within 5 years, suspension for 30 months for 3rd offense within 5 years, and revocation for 4 years for 4th offense DWI within 5 years.
-Revocation permanently for 4th offense Refuse Test within 5 years.
-Prior to reinstatement a person must have completed an approved drug and alcohol education or treatment program, and attend a Victim Impact Panel for each DWI/Refusal offense on the person’s record, and must pay a reinstatement fee of $150.00 per offense.
+The Notice will inform the person that they have seven days to request an administrative hearing to determine if they were driving while intoxicated, registered a .08% BAC, or refused the BAC test.
+Also, the Notice gives instructions to the licensee to contact Driver Control, or request a hearing to determine their eligibility for an interlock restricted license or a restricted permit.
+At the hearing, if the person is found to have been driving while intoxicated, registered a BAC of .08%, or refused the BAC test, the person's driver’s license will be suspended for 6 months for a 1st offense DWI, and/or 180 days for 1st offense Refuse Test.
+Suspension for 2 years occurs for a 2nd offense within 5 years and, suspension for 30 months results for a 3rd offense within 5 years.
+Revocation for 4 years occurs for a 4th offense DWI within 5 years.
+Permanent revocation occurs for a 4th offense Refuse Test within 5 years.
+Prior to reinstatement, a person must have completed an approved drug and alcohol education or treatment program, and must attend a Victim Impact Panel for each DWI/Refusal offense on the person’s record.
+A reinstatement fee of $150.00 per offense.
 A person will be required to have an interlock device installed in their vehicle for a period of time equal to the driver license suspension time for any alcohol related DWI offense.

 Offenses that occur in a motorboat will carry the same penalties as if the offense occurred in a motor vehicle.